You are viewing a story from harrypotterfanfiction.com

 “As opposed to a fake fan.
 You know, the kind of person who just becomes a fan when the team starts winning and can’t actually name most of the players.”

 Dominique smirked.
 “I’m a real fan.
-I can name every Arsenal player since 2005.”
+I can name every Arsenal player who’s been registered with the team since 1998.”

 “Well, bully for you,” Teddy, Louis, and Lucy said at the same time.
 They rolled their eyes at each other.

-“At any rate,” Teddy said, reaching out a hand, “it was nice to meet you.”
+“At any rate,” Teddy said, reaching out a hand, “it was nice to see you again.”

 Scorpius shook his hand.
 “You, too.”